CNES/S1Tiling/docs/install.rst

 It's also possible to run :ref:`S1LIAMap` or :ref:`S1IAMap` in the docker -- see :ref:`LIA Map production scenario <scenario.S1LIAMap>` and :ref:`Ellipsoid IA Map production scenario <scenario.S1IAMap>`.
-In order to do that, pass ``--lia``, or ``--ia`` as the first parameter to the docker *entry point*.
+In order to do so, pass ``--lia``, or ``--ia`` as the first parameter to the docker *entry point*.

-In other word, run the docker with something like the following
+In other words, run the docker with something like the following

 .. code-block:: bash